Skip to Content

 Why not share this post!

-Today we're making easy salt dough Christmas ornaments.
+You'll love these easy salt dough Christmas ornaments - they're such a fun and easy Toddler Christmas activity idea.
 These ornaments are such a lovely keepsake and you'll love pulling them out each year to put on the tree.

 easy salt dough christmas ornaments for toddlers